cassied22/AC215_Dashers/README.md

 2. **Object  Container** (https://github.com/cassied22/AC215_Dashers/tree/milestone2/src/food-detection) :The container includes all codes conducting the object detection functionality: given a picture, output list of detected food.
 3. **LLM Finetuning** (https://github.com/cassied22/AC215_Dashers/tree/milestone2/src/llm_finetuning) :The container performs LLM finetuning task.

-## Data Pipeline Overview

-1. **`src/datapipeline/cli_rag.py`**
-   This script handles preprocessing on our 2.29 GB dataset in the `input-datasets` folder.
-It does data cleaning and feature selection to enable faster iteration during processing.
-The preprocessed dataset is now reduced to 676 MB and stored on GCS.
-The `outputs` folder is a temperary path where the local copy of the vector database is stored.
-   This script also prepares the necessary data for setting up our vector database.
-It performs chunking, embedding, and loads the data into a vector database (ChromaDB).

-2. **`src/datapipeline/Pipfile`**
-   We used the following packages to help with preprocessing:
-   - `user-agent requests google-cloud-storage google-generativeai google-cloud-aiplatform pandas langchain llama-index chromadb langchain-community pyarrow`

-3. **`src/preprocessing/Dockerfile(s)`**
-   Our Dockerfiles follow standard conventions, with the exception of some specific modifications described in the Dockerfile/described below.

 ## Instructions for Running Containers
 Go to a terminal inside each folder